meghankbock/taste-of-the-day/README.md

-# project-1
+# taste-of-the-day
-Project 1 - Interactive Front-End Project
+Taste of the Day - Meal Planner Pal